Are you a plant geek? Wanna head off to someplace encompassed by plants and berries? At this point, Alaska should be the perfect spot for you.

 - Raspberries develop on woody, thorny bushes.
 Search for them in already upset zones, shrubberies, and backwoods edges.

-- Appreciate this brilliantly red, tart berry in jams and sweets
+- You can find this brilliantly red, tart berry in jams and sweets

 3. Berries in Alaska: Low Bush Cranberry